ElisonSherton/elisonsherton.github.io/_posts/2021-07-10-fastbook-week5-session-summary.md

 As we see, by breaking the entire data into batches of 64 datapoints, we can also get pretty decent results comparable to the actual gradient descent.
 In a batch, notice that the losses are very different for each batch.

-> To imitate Orwell, not all data is equal; so if you look across different batches, for the state of the weights at that time, there's some datapoints whose outputs can be estimated close to the targets eg. batch 7 in epoch 25 as against some others eg. batch 1 in epoch 25.
+> To quote Orwell, not all data is equal; so if you look across different batches, for the state of the weights at that time, there's some datapoints whose outputs can be estimated close to the targets eg. batch 7 in epoch 25 as against some others eg. batch 1 in epoch 25.

 > This means in comparison to original Gradient Descent, we're taking more steps in reaching the minima and our training will be more jagged because batching will lead to separation of anomalous data from the regular ones and it can throw our training off to some degree...